 I also have some different design opinions from the official godoc program developers, such as the manner of listing factory functions.

-Golds also tries to fix some shortcomings of godoc and go doc, such as this, this and this.
+Golds also tries to fix some other shortcomings of godoc and go doc, such as this, this and this.

 Is Golds recommended to run locally?